 But thanks to the low cost of healthcare in Mexico, Canadians can benefit from affordable access to weight loss surgery and other procedures, and get treatment within a few weeks as opposed to a few years.

-There are several medical tourism hotspots within Mexico, and each has a number of hospitals and facilities for prospective patients to choose from.
+There are several locations in Mexico, and each has a number of hospitals and facilities for medical tourists to choose from.
 Some of the most popular regions in Mexico for medical tourism include:

 Medical tourism in Mexico has been on the rise for the last 20 or so years, and the reasons for this include the high quality of medical care, the quick and efficient service without extended wait times, the low cost of surgeries and treatments, and the great selection of medical services and hospitals.